ember-template-lint/ember-template-lint/docs/rule/require-input-label.md

 ### Migration

-* the simplest fix is to add an aria-label to the input element.
+* the recommended fix is to add an associated label element.
-* the most robust fix is to add an associated label element and use CSS to visually hide the label while still making it available to screen readers.
+* another option is to add an aria-label to the input element.
 * wrapping the input element in a label element is also allowed; however this is less flexible for styling purposes, so use with awareness.

 ### References